anudeeps352/Slidely-AI-App/README.md

 # Forms App

-Simply copy the GForm.exe application inside the app folder to your desktop or clone the repo and open the app.The other files are the source code for the App.
+Simply copy the GForm.exe application  to your desktop or clone the repo and open the app.The other files are the source code for the App.